loader

 And then the judge handed down a ruling and it sounded something like this.

-arrest and started her off on a legal quest to prove that she had been oppressed by a
+And started her off on a legal quest

 Oh, why are we busting the breast?